Skywind Filecutting Guide

 When voice actors submit their recorded lines, the lines are all in one big file.
 The job of the filecutter is to take this big audio file and create a "label track" that assigns a filename to each segment of the audio submission.
 You won't actually be creating the individual files yourself.
 That will be done automatically using your label track after our SFX department has mastered the track.
 In addition to assigning filenames, you will check for pronunciation and script accuracy and decide what line to use if a VA submits two takes of the same line.

 The only requirement is that you try to get your assignments done within a reasonable timeframe.
 Try to make consistent progress, even if it's slow.
-If you can't finish your assignment, tell us what progress you made, and upload your documents so someone else can complete it.
+If you can't finish your assignment, tell us what progress you made, and upload your files so someone else can complete it.
 10-20 lines per day will finish a small or medium card at a good pace, and 30-50 lines per day is a good pace for longer cards.
 Be careful not to burn yourself out.
 If you find yourself making slower progress than you hoped, especially on a longer card, ask for a second filecutter to divide the work with.

 What do scripts look like?